woleet/woleet-widgetv2/README.md

 # Woleet widgets (version 2)

-This package contains web widgets useful to deal with Woleet proofs.
+This package contains web widgets useful when you want to deal with Woleet proofs.

 # File Hasher widget

-This web widget, easily embeddable in any web page, allows to preview and compute the SHA256 hash of a file (computing the hash of the proven file is the first step when you want to create or verify a Woleet proof).
+This web widget allows to preview a file and compute its SHA256 hash.
+It is easily embeddable in any web page.
+Since computing the hash of the proven file is the first step when you want to create or verify a Woleet proof, this widget is particularly useful.

 The file can be dropped by the user, or its URL can be provided to the widget for an automated download.
 A preview is automatically displayed if the file is an image or a PDF file.
 When the user clicks on the preview, the file is displayed full screen.
-The computation of the SHA256 hash of the file is automated and performed in background: callbacks can be used to get the hashing progress and result.
+The SHA256 hash of the file is computed in background: callbacks can be used to get the hashing progress and result.

 ## Build